water-ice-group/plumed_tutorial_mace/03_freeMD.md

 Having now set up your MACE-ASE-PLUMED environment, let's start running some MD.

+The files needed to complete this part of the tutorial are located in the `resources` subdirectory (https://github.com/water-ice-group/plumed_tutorial_mace.git).

 Open the file `run.py`.
 You should see the following code:

 ```python